Laura writes from the Pacific Northwest. She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

 — Edith Eva Eger

 Secrets: The Other Trauma

-Show me a family without its secrets and I'll show you a flying pig.
+Show me a family without its secrets, and I'll show you a flying pig.
 When trauma occurs within the family unit, people work very hard to hide it.
-Not facing it though, doesn't make it go away.
+Not facing it, though, doesn't make it go away.
 Stuffing it down can further traumatize you.

-In generational trauma, a granddaughter can unknowingly experience some of the same emotions of her grandmother's trauma.
+In generational trauma, a granddaughter can unknowingly experience some of the same emotions as her grandmother's trauma.
 It's important to be open and honest on your terms so that others may learn from our suffering or understand their own suffering better.